RobbinLawASPdotnet/dotnet8-demos/CPSC1012/a-enviroment-setup/a-environment-setup/b-test-drive.md

 ### Method 2

-- Open the folder `C:\CPSC1012` in VSCode.
+- Keep the instance of VSCode where these instructions are alive.
+- Create another instance of VSCode and in that instance open the folder`C:\CPSC1012`.
+- Now you can flip between the two VSCode instances, one for instructions, and the other to do the work in.
-- Start a terminal in VSCode.
+- Start a terminal in the second instance of VSCode.
   - From the top menu choose `Terminal/New Terminal`.
   - You may have to press the `...` to see the `Terminal` option.
 - From the terminal when your working directory is `C:\CPSC1012` type the following commands: